DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     `git.example.lan/` instead of just `git.example.lan` - that's easier to type than `http://git.example.lan` (though once the browser knows the URL you should get the version with http:// anyway through autocompletion).

+[^forgejo_gitea]: Despite their disagreements, the Gitea and Forgejo teams still talk to each other
+    and share code, so the whole situation seems to be more mature then some other open-source "dramas".

 [^sowhat]: ... so what!